Yolngu Yidaki Care and Purchasing Terms

 Many Didgeridoos have yellow beeswax mouthpieces.
 However the preference in this region is to have a natural wood mouthpiece obtained by finding a tree hollowed to the right size and working it correctly.
 In fact, the yellow beeswax is not even native to this area.
 Sometimes a bit of black or brown beeswax is used to make the opening more comfortable, but is is highly unusual for Yolngu to use big trees and build up wax mouthpieces to make a smaller opening.

 We do however recognize that you may not be comfortable with a rough mouthpiece that comes from this area.
 Our staff will not alter the work that comes in before it reaches you, but you are welcome to try what you like.
 We of course encourage you to try it the Yolngu way first.
-If you choose to, yellow beeswax is available from our accessories store, a hardware shop, or maybe a candle shop.
+If you choose to, yellow beeswax is available from our accessories store.
 Cut a piece off, heat it up (hot water, a hair dryer or a microwave will work) and then roll a little snake that you can pinch around the edges of the yidaki mouthpiece and mold to the shape you want.
 It's easy.

 That should do it for the basics.
 This may sound like a lot of headache to deal with, but you'll be much better off if you're well-informed and able to cope with any problems that arise.
 If you have any other questions or concerns, let us know.
 Now get away from your computer and enjoy your yidaki!